src-d/blog/content/post/review-programs-with-graphs.md

  method proposed

-* paper#2  [“Neural Message Passing for Quantum Chemistry”](https://arxiv.org/abs/1704.01212) a general model family “Message Passing Neural Networks” (MPNNs) was proposed, that that reformulate previous NN models invariant to graph symmetries into a single common framework.
+* paper#2  [“Neural Message Passing for Quantum Chemistry”](https://arxiv.org/abs/1704.01212) a general model family “Message Passing Neural Networks” (MPNNs) was proposed, that reformulate previous NN models invariant to graph symmetries into a single common framework.
 Novel model in MPNN family developed, that improve results ~factor of 4.
 High-level interpretation of result: models that can leverage inherent symmetries in data will tend to generalize better